Geovision GV-VMS Setup Guide

 2.H.265 decoding and searching of face recognition events by face images require 6th Generation Intel Desktop Processor (Skylake) or above, which comes with onboard GPU.

-3.PVD requires 11th Generation Intel Desktop Processor or above, which comes with onboard GPU.
+3.PVD motion detection requires 11th Generation Intel Desktop Processor or above, which comes with onboard GPU.

 4.For the expansion of more PVD motion detection channels, make sure your PC is installed with GV-AI Accelerator Module and compatible with the following system requirements: